russmckendrick/records/content/albums/i-ll-be-your-girl-11709250/index.md

 ---
 title: "The Decemberists - I'll Be Your Girl"
-album_artist: "The Decemberists"
+artist: "The Decemberists"
-album_title: "I'll Be Your Girl"
+album_name: "I'll Be Your Girl"
 date: 2018-03-20
 release_id: "11709250"
 slug: "i-ll-be-your-girl-11709250"
+hideSummary: true
 cover:
     image: "i-ll-be-your-girl-11709250.jpg"
+    alt: "I'll Be Your Girl by The Decemberists"
+    caption: "I'll Be Your Girl by The Decemberists"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock", "Folk Rock"]
 ---

 ## Tracklisting